Against the Tyranny of Pure States in Quantum Theory: The Inconsistent Definition(s) of `Pure State'

-To sum up, while the operational definition of purity has meaning in terms of certain measurements but is non-invariant (it can be only observed within a single basis referring to a single experimental situation), the mathematical definition of pure state is invariant but has no operational counterpart.
-Thus, depending on the choice of the definition, the concept of purity is either invariant or non-invariant, operational or purely abstract.
+To conclude, the definitions of purity are not equivalent.
+The operational definition of purity has only meaning in terms of a preferred basis.
+Regardless of the difficulties to argue in favor of such basis dependent definition, the mathematical trace definition of pure state is independent of any basis but has no operational counterpart.
+Or in other words, it is mathematically invariant but not operationally invariant.
+Thus, the inconsistency becomes evident.
+Depending on the choice of the definition, the concept of purity is either invariant or non-invariant, operational or purely abstract.
 This situation is obviously problematic for any physical theory that would attempt to provide a consistent meaning to the concepts it talks about.
-The notion of pure state has a double definition, on the one hand, in terms of a contextual (non-invariant) measurement, and on the other, in terms of a purely invariant (non-contextual) abstract mathematical feature of vectors.
-We find here a shift with no relation of continuity between the contextual ``common sense'' operational account and its abstract mathematical counterpart.
-Threatening inconsistency, pure states are used and defined in a seemingly paradoxical manner, both contextual and non-contextual, both invariant and non-invariant.
+Against the primacy of preferred basis and pure states over matrices the authors of this paper believe there is a way out of this conundrum by returning to the democratic principle of modern physics according to which all reference frames and states must be considered on equal footing.
+A first step in this direction has been already given in \cite{deRondeMassri18a, deRondeMassri20} where the definition of state presents an equivalence between all matrices independently of the choice of any basis or their rank.
+We leave this specific discussion for a future work.